RyHC01/TCDM-UIE/README.md

-# TCDM-UIE
+# A Two-Stage Conditional Diffusion Model for Underwater Image Enhancement (TCDM-UIE)
-This is the official implementation of TCDM-UIE.
-The code is currently being organized and will be released shortly.
+The code is being organized and the core part has been released.
+The full implementation will be available shortly.

 # Requirements
 python>=3.9
 torch>=2.0
 torchvision
 numpy
 pandas
+opencv-python
+skimage
+scipy
 tqdm
 lmdb
-opencv-python
 pillow
-tensorboardx
+yaml
+einops
+lpips
+tensorboard
 wandb

 # datasets
 ├── UIEB/